Gekkio/mooneye-gb/README.markdown

 * cpu_instrs fails on MGB/SGB2 hardware and emulators emulating them correctly.
   The ROM incorrectly detects the device as CGB, and attempts to perform a CPU speed change which causes a freeze (STOP instruction with joypad disabled)
+* dmg_sound-2 test #10 fails on DMG-CPU A, DMG-CPU C, and MGB

 ### Mooneye GB acceptance tests